gpaumier/gp2/src/pages/wikimedia/2017 Movement strategy.rst

 Some of the upcoming discussions will revolve around “big questions” like movement roles, governance, and decision making, while others will be more goal-oriented and will aim to build organizational strategies and multi-year strategic plans.

-For my part: decided to focus on another endeavor as I joined the Wikimedia Foundation's :doc:`Advancement department <wikimedia-advancement>`.
+For my part: decided to focus on another endeavor as I joined the Wikimedia Foundation's :doc:`Advancement department <advancement>`.
 I continued to participate in Wikimedia 2030 as a member of the "Revenue Streams" working group, whose mission was to ....
 I also continued to advise the Wikimedia 2030 core team as needed.

 I was not done thinking about the future though.
 Taking the long view. :doc:`2031 scenarios <2031-scenarios>`